 I really loved Emma’s story of childhood bread and chocolate by the sea.
 That has to be the best setting for breakfast.
 Hilary’s chocolate pancakes sounded fun and her chocolate loaf cake rather decadent.
 As delicious as pain au chocolat is, it is indeed “fairly traditional”.
 Janice is after a complete chocolate and sugar fix with her triple chocolate and fudge porridge.
 I dare you to have more than one bowl.
+Here’s my slightly healthier version of chocolate porridge.
 I liked Wendy’s idea of something savoury with a mole sauce, but given that I’m vegetarian, I wasn’t too keen on the leftover meat.

 Suelle’s chocolate, chilli and lime bread certainly appeals to Oxslip.
 It appeals to me too although neither CT nor I are coffee drinkers.
 Celia’s honorary entry of a good hot chocolate appealed to me so much, I’ve just sent CT off to make one.
 Oxslip’s mix of French sourdough, English marmalade and Dutch vermicelli is an interesting European take on the breakfast idea.
 More pancakes from Emma, but with chocolate sauce this time.
 I appreciated her talk of bolstering the sugary confection with some nutritious nuts.